shanahanjrs/typebuf/README.md

 ## Documentation

-- Inside that file there is an array called `typedefs`.
+- Inside _types.yaml_ there is an array called `typedefs`.
 This is where you add your shared type definitions
 - Each type can have the following fields (required fields in **bold**):
   - **typename**: _string_
   - imports: _map[string, array[str]]_